utr1903/monitoring-lambda-with-opentelemetry/README.md

 cd golang/infra/scripts
 ```

-Next, run the `00_deploy_aws_resources.sh` script:
+2. run the `00_deploy_aws_resources.sh` script:

 ```bash
 bash 00_deploy_aws_resources.sh
 ```

-After the Terraform deployment is complete, the public URL of the API Gateway will be prompted to your terminal.
+3. After the Terraform deployment is complete, the public URL of the API Gateway will be prompted to your terminal.
 You can generate some traffic by triggering it with the following `one-line curl loop`:

 ```bash
 while true; do; curl -X POST "${API_GATEWAY_PUBLIC_URL}/create"; sleep 1; done